 Shipping: “The IMO won near-unanimous agreement on a deal aimed at cutting carbon emissions in half by 2050, a plan the maritime industry says will cost billions of dollars and likely make shipping much more expensive.
 That impact could take many years, and maybe decades, to ripple across the business.
 But the target is based on the 2008 emissions level, when shipping activity hit a peak and before a new generation of cleaner vessels hit the water, suggesting the reductions may be closer than they appear” [Wall Street Journal].

 Shipping: “The unintended consequences of Trump’s call for USPS task force” [DC Velocity].
 “In a report issued last April, Christian Wetherbee, an analyst for Citigroup Inc., concluded that the U.S. Postal Service (USPS) would have to raise its artificially low parcel rates by as much as 50 percent in order to break even on its fast-growing parcel offerings.
 The biggest question, Wetherbee wrote, was who or what would break through the Washington inertia and ‘trigger’ such a change….
 Should USPS’ parcel rates rise to the levels cited by the analyst, the impact on the shipping marketplace, and on an economy increasingly influenced by e-commerce activity, could be enormous.
 Millions of online retailers and merchants offer their end customers “free shipping” for purchases as a means of retaining and keeping their business.
 The shipping is not free, and USPS has been raising parcel rates by mid- to high single-digit amounts for several years.
 Still, the rates remain so competitive that big-ticket users have been willing to effectively eat the costs.
 That approach may no longer be viable should rates rise substantially from current levels.
-In his analysis, Wetherbee wrote that “many consumers have been conditioned to expect shipping solutions which are .”
+In his analysis, Wetherbee wrote that “many consumers have been conditioned to expect shipping solutions which are not supported by economic reality.”
 Ah.
 “Economic reality.”

 Shipping: “President Donald Trump may be taking aim at Amazon.com Inc. with his order to review U.S. Postal Service finances, but other parcel carriers are in the line of fire.
 FedEx Corp. and United Parcel Service Inc. both get discount rates like Amazon, the WSJ’s Paul Ziobro and Laura Stevens report, under a program that lets them drop truckloads of packages at local post offices for the last leg of delivery.
 The Parcel Select service gives the operators from 5% to 10% off published rates, a common practice in shipping contracts.
 UPS and FedEx have long argued that the Postal Service should charge more, in part because it would drive more volume to their own networks” [Wall Street Journal].